SAMUEL KELSALL RUSHTON 1870–1956

-He was age one living with his father Robert James Rushton, age 31, a house painter born in Nottingham, mother Emma age 30 and brothers Robert H. age 7 at school, Arthur T. age 6 at school and William E. age 3.
+Age one living with his father Robert James Rushton, age 31, a house painter born in Nottingham, mother Emma age 30, brothers Robert H. age 7 at school, Arthur T. age 6 at school and William E. age 3.
 They are living on Bolton Terrace, Radcliffe on Trent.

-He was eleven years old living with his parents and his three brothers (as above).
-Two more sons have now been born in Radcliffe on Trent: Albert E. age 8 and Vincent B. age 5 months.
-They are recorded as living on Bingham Road.
-Two of his older brothers Robert H. and Arthur J. have followed their father into the decorating business.
+Age eleven living on Bingham Road with his parents and his three brothers (as above) and two more brothers born since 1871: Albert E. age eight and Vincent B. age five months.
+Two of his older brothers Robert H. and Arthur J. had followed their father into the decorating business.

-He was twenty one and employed as a pupil teacher at the local village school.
-He is still living with his parents, brothers Arthur J., Albert E. and Vincent B. They have now moved to Cropwell Road, Radcliffe on Trent.
+Age twenty-one and employed as a pupil teacher at the local village school.
+He was still living with his parents, brothers Arthur J., Albert E. and Vincent B. They had moved to Cropwell Road, Radcliffe on Trent

 No trace of Samuel but the family are recorded as still living on Cropwell Road

 12.12.11: Awarded the Delhi Durbar ‘1911’ medal from the Adjutant General in India.